DataCanvasIO/Hypernets/docs/search_with_dask.md

 CPU time.
 Hypernets provides the ability to parallelize Estimator `fit()` and `evaluate()` with the [Dask](https://dask.org/) cluster.

-To turn Dask support on, you need follow these steps:
+To turn Dask support on, please do the following steps:
 1. Setup Dask local cluster or distributed cluster, you can refer to the [Dask setup documents](https://docs.dask.org/en/latest/setup.html).
 1. Set Hypernets environment variable `HYN_SEARCH_BACKEND` to `dask`